micahamd/psych_exp_generator/README.md

      * For stimulus sequences with offset > 0, each item in the sequence appears for the specified duration
      * For stimulus sequences with offset = 0, each item requires a response to advance
    - The participant presses the designated response key (even if stimulus disappeared)
+   - If feedback is enabled, the feedback text appears for the specified duration
    - There's a blank interval between trials with the duration specified
    - After all trials are complete, a "Task complete!" message will appear
 5. Click "OK" on the completion screen to return to the parameter configuration screen